mfsiat/jenkins-pipeline-for-autodeploy-static-website/README.md

 9. To check the pipline functionality properly we can change our codebase and again build the pipeline.
 The change should be reflected in the website

     ![](/snapshots/after-change.png)

+10. To configure automatic job trigger we can select "GitHub hook" or "Poll SCM" or any other from the Build Triggers section of the job